FugginBeenus/etched-refabricated/README.md

 A Fabric continuation of [Etched](https://github.com/jacksonhardaway/etched), the music mod that lets you turn any audio link into a playable music disc.

-Etch a URL (direct audio files, SoundCloud, Bandcamp, and more) onto a blank disc at the Etching Table, give it a custom label and album cover, and play it anywhere vanilla music discs work — plus a few places they don't.
+Etch a URL (direct audio files, SoundCloud, Bandcamp, and more) onto a blank disc at the Etching Table, give it a custom label and album cover, and play it anywhere vanilla music discs work.
+Plus a few places they don't.
 The original mod is barely maintained on modern Fabric, so this fork picks it back up, fixes long-standing bugs, and adds new features.

 ## Features